New Culture Spring Camp is CREATIVITY CAMP!

 Only One Workshop at a Time

 There is none of the scattered energy that many events have.
 For most of the retreat, there is one workshop at a time, chosen for its critical value for virtually all campers, led by a nationally known facilitator.
 Those who choose to go to a workshop will have new skills and experiences shared with most of the other participants, building the context for ongoing relationships and adding to the common context available to all campers.
-Certain topics may be critical for some people, but not relevant to many others; these will also be offered one at a time, with free time and recreational and connecting activities as alternatives.
+Our afternoon breakout creativity groups are the exception to this practice – we will come together in the evenings and at the end to share what we have created.

 Group Practices Supporting Transparency and Understanding